 Most of my physics work concerns holographic duality or "holography," a mathematical equivalence between theories of quantum gravity and theories describing quantum phenomena with no gravity.
 Duality is nothing new to physics, with perhaps the most well-known example being the equivalent treatments of light as either a particle or a wave.
 Gravity is no different, and (in my view) holographic duality is no less profound.

 As for my work in computer science, I am currently working on applying tools from physics to develop novel methods and approaches to machine learning research.
-In the future, I would also like to develop specific applications of machine learning to concrete scientific and environmental problems.
+Right now, we are developing models that leverage the structure of holographic space and, in particular, AdS.

 Office: Interdisciplinary Sciences Building Room 327, 550 Red Hill Rd, Santa Cruz, CA 95064